thomasrichardsopenx/slate/source/index.html.md

 The OpenX API now supports adding, editing, and retrieving comments using the OpenX API.
 With the OpenX API, you can:

- - Add a new comment to an object
+* Add a new comment to an object
- - Edit your own comments
+* Edit your own comments
- - Retrieve a list of comments for an object
+* Retrieve a list of comments for an object

 Comments can be used to add notes to objects (e.g. line items, creatives, etc.) for other users to see; however, users will not be notified about new comments.
 Furthermore, one can only view comments when in the edit mode of an object.

-If you are using the API to add/edit a comment, the following objects can have comments applied: account, ad, adunit, adunitgroup, audiencesegment, creative, creativetemplate, lineitem, optimization, order, site, deal, floorrule, and package
+If you are using the API to add/edit a comment, the following objects can have comments applied: ```account, ad, adunit, adunitgroup, audiencesegment, creative, creativetemplate, lineitem, optimization, order, site, deal, floorrule```, and ```package```.

 Refer to the Working With Comments section for more detailed information on using this feature.

-# Ad Request API
+#### Ad Request API
 An ad tag is a small piece of code that defines the ad space where you want to display ads.
 When you place ad tags in your inventory, they send ad requests to OpenX, which sends delivery responses to serve ads to end users.
 Each ad tag includes parameters describing the inventory that advertising campaigns can target.
 You can customize ad requests to support your particular implementation and target certain types of ads.

 The OpenX Ad Request API supports the following types of ad requests: